How Strong Is Paracord Really?

 Length

 When dealing with dynamic force (an object in motion), longer paracord is stronger than shorter paracord.
-This is because long paracord has more room to absorb shock, meaning that the force isn’t as great.
+This is because long paracord has more room to absorb shock, meaning the force isn’t as great.

 Chemicals